christianalfoni/jsfridge/README.md

 BUG tracking and features suggestions for JSFridge.com

-# Bugs reported
+## Bugs reported
+None at the moment...

-# Features suggested
+## Features suggested
+- Add assignment-notes to timeline which will pause the playback and let user do an assignment before continuing
+- Automatically continue to next scene
+- Console